 Navigate To is a single shortcut for most of your navigation needs.
-It opens a drop-down list with all contextually available navigation destinations.
-You can invoke this command from the code viewer, from the File Structure window and other tool windows.
+It opens a list with all contextually available navigation destinations.
+You can invoke this command from the Assembly Explorer, from File Structure and other tool windows.

-- Place the caret on a symbol in the code viewer or select the symbol in a tool window window, or just set the caret anywhere in the code viewer.
+Place the caret at symbol in the code viewer or select the symbol in a tool window window, or just set the caret anywhere in the code viewer.

-- Press Ctrl+Shift+G or choose in the main menu.
-Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.
+Press Control+Shift+G or choosefrom the main menu .
+Alternatively, you can press Control+Shift+A, start typing the command name in the popup, and then choose it there.

-- In the Navigate To drop-down list that appears, you will see all relevant navigation options.
+In the Navigate To list that appears, you will see all relevant navigation options.

-- Select an option from the list and click on it or press Enter.
+Select an option from the list and click it or press Enter.

 Where applicable, the Navigate To list includes general navigation features, specifically: